-Graduated from Doctoral Program in Global Environmental Studies (2022) Dinita Setyawati acquired the knowledge and perspective to look at things from various aspects.
+Graduated from Doctoral Program in Global Environmental Studies (in March 2022) Dinita Setyawati acquired the knowledge and perspective to look at things from various aspects.
 The GSGES professors taught me that one needs to consider the interdisciplinary nature of climate change to understand the holistic approach to addressing its challenges.
 At GSGES, I learned to examine the interactions of climate change with global trends, such as use of natural resources, urbanization, geopolitics and the growing concerns about the safety of our climate expressed by a majority of people across the globe.
 This program fostered my ability to work at the international level by using innovative global and local approaches to address environmental issues.
-My doctoral program was generously funded by the MEXT.
-I was also able to secure a grant from the Toyota Foundation, which trusted me to manage the projects based on strong recommendations from my supervisor.
-These opportunities have given me the experience to immerse myself in my research on energy justice, and empower street vendor communities in Indonesia through education for sustainability.
-Professors and colleagues in my lab have also provided immense support to improve my research and analysis, motivating me to publish my first book in energy studies.